sneha44536/ML-algorithums-/README.md

 Instead of writing rules for every task, we provide data, and the machine learns those rules automatically.

 ---
 # Why do we use Machine Learning ?

-In daily life, there are many problems that are difficult or time-consuming for humans to solve manually.
+In our daily life we know that , there are many problems that are difficult or time-consuming for humans to solve manually.

 Machine Learning helps by: